-In 2017, credit card debt surpassed $1 trillion for the first time in history.
+In 2019, credit card debt hit an all-time high of $1.09 trillion.
+This exceeds the pre-recession record of $1.02 trillion reached in 2008.
 With that said, Americans spent over $100 billion….in interest.
 Yes, one hundred billion dollars in interest TO THE BANK.

 Ready for a wake-up call?